jyantsss/bandit_otw/README.md

 cat list.txt”

 step7: now brute force using this command “cat list.txt | nc localhost 30002” then the pw will be displayed.
+# Level 25-26

+## password:

+s0773xxkk0MXfdqOfPRVr9L3jJBUOgCZ

+New commands learned:

+- more
+- -v
+- :set shell?: gives the name of current shell you are in
+- :set shell=shell_name
+-

+## Process:

+step1: ls

+step2: use the private ssh key file to login.
+You will be logged in but it will exit you with popup mssg

+step3: if you want to see the script that is making you exit use the command “cat /etc/passwd | grep bandit26”.
+This command is used to see all the users and it is filtered out to see only bandit26 user.

+step4: Now you will get the path of shell script. now to read it use the command “cat /user/bin/showtext”

+step5: Research about “more” command.

+step6: Now you are well known of more command.
+So moving forward, we will minimize the terminal as small as possible and again try to login using sshkey.

+step7: now bandit26 will not appear clearly and you will see the text”more random%”.

+step8: now type “-v”. this will open the editor in the shell.

+step9: use the command “:set shell?” to know in which shell you are.

+step10: “:set shell=/bin/bash” to go to bandit 26

+step11: run” :shell” command to enter bandit26.